 RFID inventory tracking has significant advantages over barcodes

 Retailers are required to count their inventory at least once by the end of the fiscal year.
 When you’d ask them if the annual inventory was fun, it becomes evident that traditional barcode-based inventory counts are one of the most tedious tasks for a business.
 They are expensive to run, time-consuming to do, and prone to human error.
-Since inventory count data get outdated over time, stock inaccuracies continue to grow in the following 12 months.
+Since the annual inventory counts data gets outdated over time, stock inaccuracies continue to grow in the following 12 months.
 As a consequence, stores can face out-of-stock situations.